pydio/pydio-doc-admin-guide/5_pydio_advanced_configuration/6_configure_mail_digest.md

 <div style="background-color: #fbe9b7;font-size: 14px;">
 <span style="background-color: #fae4a6;padding: 10px;">WARNING</span>
-<span style="padding: 10px;display: inline-block;">This documentation is for Pydio 8 (PHP), EOL end 2019.
-Time to move to <a href="https://pydio.com/en/docs/cells/v2/quick-start">Pydio Cells</a>!</span>
+<span style="padding: 10px;display: inline-block;">This documentation is for Pydio 8 (PHP).
+Time to move to <a href="https://pydio.com/en/docs/administration-guides">Pydio Cells</a>!</span>
 </div>

-Since [Pydio 6.4.0](https://pydio.com/fr/node/1279), we added the "Mail digest" feature to avoid receiving tons of emails when watching for a file or folder modification.
+Since Pydio 6.4.0, we added the "Mail digest" feature to avoid receiving tons of emails when watching for a file or folder modification.

 This page is here to help you configure the mail digest and the mail sender.
 The mail sender is required to send digest emails.